A Short History of Disc Golf

 1995

-Innova introduces the DISCatcher Disc Golf Target and begins to promote new courses.
-In the next five years, the number of courses triples to over 1,200.
+Innova introduces the DISCatcher Pro Disc Golf Target and promotes building new courses.
+DisCatchers quickly become the most popular basket among disc golfers.
+In the next five years, the number of courses triples to 1,200+.

 1998

-The inaugural United States Disc Golf Championship is held in Rock Hill, SC.
+The inaugural United States Disc Golf Championship is held at Winthrop University Gold Course in Rock Hill, South Carolina.
 Ken Climo is the first to win and be crowned the U.S. Champion.

 2000